This is the multi-page printable view of this section. Click here to print.

 2. On the Service Home page, click the Log > Log Group menu.
 You will be taken to the Log Group List page.

-3. On the Log Group List page, click the log group name for which you want to delete a log pattern.
-You will be taken to the Log Group Detail page.
+3. On the Log Group List page, click the log group name whose log pattern you want to delete.
+You will be taken to the Log Group Details page.

-4. On the Log Group Detail page, click the Log Pattern tab.
-The log pattern list is displayed.
+4. On the Log Group Details page, click the Log Pattern tab.
+The log pattern list will be displayed.

-5. On the log pattern list, select the checkbox of the log pattern to delete and click the Delete button.
-A popup window will open announcing the log pattern deletion.
+5. After selecting the checkbox of the log pattern to delete in the log pattern list, click the Delete button.
+A popup notifying the log pattern deletion will open.

-• You can delete multiple log patterns at the same time.
+• You can delete multiple log patterns simultaneously.

-• You can also delete individually by clicking the More > Delete button at the right end of each log pattern or by clicking the Delete Log Pattern button on the log pattern detail page.
+• You can also delete individually by clicking the More > Delete button at the far right of each log pattern, or by clicking the Delete Log Pattern button on the log pattern’s detail page.

 6. Click the Confirm button.
-The log pattern is deleted.
+The log pattern will be deleted.

 1. Click the All Services > Management > ServiceWatch menu.
 You will be taken to the Service Home page.

-3. On the Export Log Group List page, click the Export Log Group button.
-You will be taken to the Export Log Group page.
+3. Log Group Export List page, click the Log Group Export button.
+You will be taken to the Log Group Export page.

 Required

-• If there are log streams included in the log group, click the Select button to select the log streams to save
+• If the log group contains log streams, you can click the Select button to choose the log stream to store

-• For the data storage interval, you can select the desired interval in the Time Setting area or click the Direct Input button to set the start and end date and time
+• In the Time Settings area, you can select the desired interval or click the Enter Manually button to set the start and end date and time

-• When adding a tag, after entering Key and Value values, you can select from the list of existing tag Keys and Values
+• When adding a tag, entering the Key and Value allows you to select from the list of existing tag Keys and Values

-4. After selecting the bucket to save the data, click the Done button.
-A popup window will open announcing the data save.
+4. After selecting the bucket to store the data, click the Complete button.
+A popup notifying that the data has been saved will open.

-• You can check the progress on the Export Log Group List page.
+• You can view the progress on the Log Group Export List page.

 Reference

-• If there is no Object Storage to save log group data, create Object Storage and proceed.
+• If there is no Object Storage to store the log group data, create an Object Storage and then proceed.

-• Log group data export may take more than tens of minutes depending on the scale.
+• Exporting log group data may take tens of minutes or more, depending on its size.

-• If there is a log group export task in progress within the Account, you must complete the task in progress first before proceeding with the export.
+• If there is an ongoing log group export task within the Account, you must first complete the ongoing task before proceeding with the export.

-• On the Export Log Group List page, you can cancel the task by clicking the More > Cancel Log Group Export button of the log group for which the export task is in progress.
+• On the Log Group Export List page, you can cancel an export operation for a log group that is in progress by clicking the More > Cancel Log Group Export button.

 You can delete unused log groups.

-• If you delete a log group for which Export Log Group is in progress, the export task will not proceed normally.
+• If you delete a log group while log group export is in progress, the export operation will not complete successfully.

 1. Click the All Services > Management > ServiceWatch menu.
 You will be taken to the Service Home page.